These individual sweet cranberry and marzipan pies are packed with festive flavours and make a delicious change to the traditional festive mince pie.

 - Sift 175g (6oz) plain flour into a mixing bowl.
 Rub in 100g (3½oz) butter until the mixture resembles fine breadcrumbs.
-Stir in 50g (2oz) ground almonds, 1 tbsp caster sugar and ¼ tsp ground cinnamon.
+Stir in 50g (2oz) ground almonds, 1 tablespoon caster sugar and ¼ teaspoon ground cinnamon.

 - To make the filling place 300g (10½oz) cranberries in a saucepan with75g (3oz) of muscovado sugar.
 Wash the orange under hot water and pat dry.
 Grate the zest and add to the pan.
 Squeeze the juice.

 - Mix 2teaspoon cornflour with a little of the orange juice and set aside.
 Add the remaining juice to the pan.
 Cook the cranberries over a medium heat for about 5 minutes until all the sugar has dissolved and the cranberries are very soft.

 - Stir in the cornflour mixture and cook for another minute until thickened.
 Remove from the heat and set aside too cool.